-Purdue's civil engineering graduate program landed among the top six in the country on U.S. News and World Report's 2014 list.
+Purdue's civil engineering graduate program landed among the top six in the country on U.S. News & World Report's 2015 list.
 Inside Purdue's School of Engineering, graduate-level civil engineering students can choose from specialty programs that include architectural, environmental, geomatics, geotechnical, hydraulic and hydrologic, materials, structural and transportation engineering.
 Each of the nine programs of study has a specially designed curriculum specific to the content needed in that field.
 Every civil engineering program at Purdue has access to unique laboratory facilities to ensure that graduate students are receiving hands-on experience along with their classroom education.

-List of 10 Schools with Good Civil Engineering Master's Programs
+Top Civil Engineering Master's Programs

-|Pennsylvania State University||U.S. News & World Report ranked Penn State #8 among Top Public Schools in 2014.||University Park, PA|
+|Pennsylvania State University||U.S. News & World Report ranked Penn State tied for #14 among Top Public Schools in 2015.||University Park, PA|

-|University of California - Berkeley||U.S. News & World Report has ranked the graduate civil engineering program among the top two in the nation for 12 years in a row.||Berkeley, CA|
+|University of California - Berkeley||U.S. News & World Report has ranked the graduate civil engineering program among the top two in the nation for 13 years in a row.||Berkeley, CA|

-|University of Michigan - Ann Arbor||In 2014, the university's graduate program in civil engineering was ranked #8 in the nation by U.S. News & World Report.||Ann Arbor, MI|
+|University of Michigan - Ann Arbor||In 2015, the university's graduate program in civil engineering was ranked #7 in the nation by U.S. News & World Report.||Ann Arbor, MI|

 |University of Minnesota - Twin Cities||Students have access to research facilities such as the Civil Engineering Building, the Multi-Axial Subassemblage Testing System and the St. Anthony's Falls Laboratory (which focuses on water engineering).||Minneapolis, MN|

-|University of Texas||The university ties for third place ranking (along with Stanford University) on U.S. News & World Report's 2014 list of schools with the best graduate civil engineering program.||Austin, TX|
+|University of Texas||The university ties for third place ranking (along with Stanford University) on U.S. News & World Report's 2015 list of schools with the best graduate civil engineering program.||Austin, TX|

 |University of Washington - Seattle||The university offers a fully online civil engineering graduate program for working professionals.||Seattle, WA|